-- (i) On May 27, 2014, Augustland Sdn Bhd, the wholly-owned subsidiary of HLGE, entered into a sale and purchase agreement to purchase the remaining issued ordinary shares and preference shares in the capital of AHSB from Amcorp Leisure Holdings Sdn and Hotel Equatorial (M) Sdn Bhd.
-Following the completion of the acquisition on July 8, 2014, AHSB becomes a wholly-owned subsidiary of HLGE.
-For details, please refer to Note 4. - (ii) HL Heritage was incorporated on June 12, 2013 with an initial capital of RM2.00.
+(i) On May 8, 2015, SEHM was dissolved under members' voluntary liquidation.

+- (ii) HL Heritage was incorporated on June 12, 2013 with an initial capital of RM2.00.
 In 2014, HLGE increased its interest in HL Heritage to 60% pursuant to the joint venture agreement entered into with Heritage Hallmark Sdn Bhd ("Heritage Hallmark") on November 2, 2012.
 HLGE together with Heritage Hallmark have joint control over HL Heritage. - (iii) SHEHM was incorporated on January 10, 2014 in the PRC with a registered capital of Rmb 3.5 million.
 SHEHM is a joint venture company with 49% shareholding interest held by Equatorial Hotel Management Pte.
 Ltd. ("EHM"), a wholly-owned subsidiary of HLGE, and the remaining 51% shareholding interest held by Shanghai Hengshan (Group) Corporation (China) ("Shanghai Hengshan").
-The principal activities of SHEHM are those relating to hotel and property management.
-EHM together with Shanghai Hengshan have joint control over SHEHM. - (iv) On September 4, 2014, Yuchai, pursuant to an Equity Transfer Agreement entered into with Caterpillar, obtained 49% of equity interest in Yuchai Remanufacturing from Caterpillar.
-Upon the completion of the equity transfer transaction, Yuchai became legal and beneficial owner of 100% of the equity interest in Yuchai Remanufacturing.
-For details, please refer to Note 4.
+EHM together with Shanghai Hengshan have joint control over SHEHM.